drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-Because many phonological feature values are unevenly distributed (e.g., of the 23 consonants in the stimuli, only 6 are “+strident”), a custom score function was written for the classifiers that moved the decision boundary threshold from 0.5 to a value that equalized the *ratios* of incorrect classifications (i.e., equalized false positive and false negative *rates*), minimized this value (called the “equal error rate”), and returned a score of 1 − equal error rate.
+Because many phonological feature values are unevenly distributed (e.g., of the 23 consonants in the stimuli, only 6 are “+strident”), a custom score function was written for the classifiers that moved the decision boundary threshold from 0.5 to a value that equalised the *ratios* of incorrect classifications (i.e., equalised false positive and false negative *rates*), minimised this value (called the “equal error rate”), and returned a score of 1 − equal error rate.
 This precludes the situation where high accuracy scores are achieved by simply guessing the more numerous class in most or all cases.
-Since such class imbalance can occur in any of the experiments (and is virtually guaranteed to happen for the one-versus-rest classifiers in experiment 2), a score function that minimized equal error rate was used for all experiments.
+Since such class imbalance can occur in any of the experiments (and is virtually guaranteed to happen for the one-versus-rest classifiers in experiment 2), a score function that minimised equal error rate was used for all experiments.

 Additionally, many phonological feature systems involve some sparsity (i.e., some features are undefined for certain phonemes; for example, in the PSA